Learner Advocates at egghead

 egghead wants to produce badass workshops that help people.
 It can be difficult to get active participants in workshops.

-Paying people who are already learning in public, to attend and amplify the the learning experience will help all learners achieve their desired outcomes.
+Paying people who are already learning in public, to attend and amplify the learning experience will help all learners achieve their desired outcomes.